k8sgpt-ai/docs/docs/reference/cli/filters.md

 # Using Integration and Filters in K8sGPT

 K8sGPT offers integration with other tools.
+Once an integration is added to K8sGPT, it is possible to use its resources as additional filters.

+* Filters are a way of selecting which resources you wish to be part of your default analysis.
+* Integrations are a way to add in additional resources to the filter list.

-The first one that has been added is Trivy.
+The first integration that has been added is Trivy.
 [Trivy](https://github.com/aquasecurity/trivy) is an open source, cloud native security scnaner, maintained by Aqua Security.

 Use the following command to access all K8sGPT CLI options related to integrations: